ga-wdi-boston/aws-s3-setup-guide/README.md

 Read over all the instructions before proceeding.

-Follow the steps outlined to create and gain programatic access to an AWS S3 bucket.
+Follow the steps outlined to create and gain programmatic access to an AWS S3 bucket.

 ## Prerequisites